bbauska/Coursera-Bootstrap/readme.md

 Also, it allows easy reordering of the content across different devices and screen resolutions with the help of media queries.

-Again we\'ll see a little bit of that in the exercise on how Bootstrap leverages that to support interesting ways of laying out content.
+Again we&apos;ll see a little bit of that in the exercise on how Bootstrap leverages that to support interesting ways of laying out content.

 Also, that content itself, the content containers can also be designed